Reading a book on integrity inspires me to be a better man, husband & father.

 For integrity is a characteristic that many of us value.
 We look for it in ourselves, and we actively seek it out in those around us.

-I believe that our integrity is always in a state of flow, and it is the driving force behind all of our decisions.
-Simply put, our integrity makes us who we are and shapes the opinions of all those around us.
+Simply put, our integrity makes us who we are, shapes our life, and shapes the opinions of those around us.

 It is the most important part of us and crucial to our success in life.

-This is why we must all take a deep dive into integrity and have some must-read books on our bookshelves.
+This is why to be a better man, husband, father, and provider I believe I must cultivate my integrity and now have some must-read books on my bookshelves.

 Are you ready to open up to new levels of self-trust and self-love to get where you want to go?